ggiguash/gmail-productivity-tools/README.md

 Press the ![Search Icon](docs/search_icon.png) external search icon to open a new tab with the query results for the subject of the selected message.

+## Appendix A: GMail OAuth 2.0 Credentials

+It is necessary to create and configure `GMail OAuth 2.0` credentials to allow deletion of email threads.

+Start by creating a project (e.g. `GMail Productivity Tools`) and select it in the project drop down menu.

+Enable the `Gmail API` service:
+* Click on `APIs and services`
+* Click on `ENABLE APIS AND SERVICES`
+* Search for the `Gmail API` service and enable it for the project

+Browse to the `Credentials` menu and click on `CREATE CREDENTIALS` button.
+Select `OAuth client ID` in the dropdown list and enter the following data:
+* Enter `Chrome extension` as the `Application type`
+* Enter arbitrary `Name`
+* Enter the `Item ID` matching the extension `ID` presented at `chrome://extensions/` in `Developer Mode`

+Click on `CREATE` button and copy the generated `Client ID` to the `oauth2.client_id` field of the [manifest.json](./static/manifest.json) file.

+Browse to `OAuth consent screen` menu and select `ADD USERS` under `Test users`.
+Enter the mail of the user to be allowed to use the project in testing mode.